2024 MLBB Mid Season Cup: Background

 MSC 2024 was the first edition of the annual tournament held in the City of Riyadh.
 Apart from MSC 2024, the Mobile Legends: Bang Bang Women's Invitational (MWI) is also hosted in Riyadh as part of the 2024 Esports World Cup.
 The announcement of the Mid Season Cup was done in January 2024 following certain leaks that MSC is heading to the Middle East, specifically Saudi Arabia.

 Previously, the tournament was named as the "Southeast Asia Cup", a regional tournament for teams in the Southeast Asian region.
 However, during MSC 2023, the addition of Turkish, North American and Chinese teams were taken into consideration the point of the name "Southeast Asia Cup" in the first place.
 Game developers Moonton released the Mobile Legends: Bang Bang 2024 Roadmap during the beginning of 2024.

-The addition of the Mobile Legends: Bang Bang in the 2024 Esports World Cup was likely due to the partnership between Moonton and Qiddiya, the entertainment megaproject launched by the Kingdom of Saudi Arabia.
+The addition of the Mobile Legends: Bang Bang in the 2024 Esports World Cup was likely due to the partnership between Moonton and Qiddiya City, the entertainment megaproject launched by the Kingdom of Saudi Arabia.
 Moonton explained that the reinforced partnership between it and Qiddiya is seen as both organization's "commitment to deliver captivating experiences to global communities."

 With its participation in the 2024 Esports World Cup, MSC 2024's prize pool featured a hefty-increase from $300,000 to $3 million.
 MSC 2024's prize pool is part of the $60 million cumulative prize pool which also includes the prize pool for the different esports titles, $7.6 million for qualifiers and $1.1 million for MVP awards.
 MSC 2024's prize pool was identical to the prize pools of PUBG Mobile and Honor of Kings.
 These three games' prize pool are just behind Dota 2's prize pool of $5 million.